SAP-archive/kubernetes-deployment-orchestrator/doc/tutorial.md

 def init(self):
   self.certificate = certificate('test',is_ca=True,domain="example.com")
 EOF
-shalm template .
+kdo template .
 ```

 ## kubernetes client

-Shalm includes a full featured kubernetes client which can be used in `apply`, `delete` or `template` actions
+Kubernete deployment orchestrator includes a full featured kubernetes client which can be used in `apply`, `delete` or `template` actions

 ### Get